This article will go over some general troubleshooting recommendations if you are having issues using the Allie application on iOS.

 If you've taken readings previously that are not visible in Allie, those readings should be sent to Allie the next time the devices synchronizes with the Allie application.

 You can also check the status of the paired device at any time by going to the "Connected Devices" screen in Allie.
-Instead of generic terms, you should see the name of the device listed, and either the text "Not connected" or "Unknown"
+The "Not Connected" status indicates the device has been paired, but is not actively connected.
+"Connected" means the device is both paired, and actively connected to your phone.

-An "Unknown" device has not been connected, so you will want to try the pairing process again.
+If the status is "No device paired" that indicates the phone does not have a connection to the device, so you will want to try the pairing process again.

-If you see the device listed under "My Devices" and "Not Connected" in your phone's Bluetooth settings, please try the following:
+If you see the device listed under "My Devices" and "Not Connected" in your phone's Bluetooth settings, please do the following:

 - Tap the name of the device